AvidlyWordPress/zf-features/README.md

 ## Mail templates

-* Structure of Main_Template.php
-Main_Template.php controls emails sending functions. wp_mail function is used for sending emails

 * Adding Custom Email templates
-There is an example Test_Template.php to be used as a starting point what contains
+There is an example Test_Template.php to be used as a starting point.
+To create a new email template copy a `Test_Template.php` and name it accordingly.
+Remember to update class name also.
+Make necessary changes to `subject` and `message` parameters.

+* wp_mail function is used for sending emails

 ## Views